MTrab/landroid_cloud/README.md

 ### Known bugs

 If upgrading from version lower than 1.4, please comment out the landroid_cloud section from configuration.yaml, restart Home Assistant, reinsert the landroid_cloud section and restart again.

+### Other useful information
+## Services and app stopped working

+You might experience being banned from Worx Landroid Cloud service.
+Follow this simple guide to make it work again:
+* Go to <My Landroids>(https://account.worxlandroid.com/product-items)
+* Unlink your Landroid(s)
+* Open app on mobile device
+* Add Landroid(s)